Skip to content

 Same schema, rules added.
 This is what the project looks like after a developer has worked through the logic: - Coverage: 3.8 — Red Flag: none - Integrity: 96 — 3 minor organizational findings, no bugs

 The jump from 0.0 → 3.8 coverage and 🚨 → no flag is the value of rule adoption made visible in two numbers.
-The full reports show exactly which rules were added, which tables they govern, and what the remaining findings are.

 Try it yourself